feyil/CENG311/README.md

 # CENG311 Computer Architecture Lab Work

 * In the scope of this course.
-We have used Tolga Ayav "Design_Notes_of_Microprocessor_u311_1.pdf" document to understand how a microprocessor can be designed, implemented, programmed, enhanced and debugged.
+We have used Assoc.
+Prof. Dr. Tolga AYAV "Design_Notes_of_Microprocessor_u311_1.pdf" document to understand how a microprocessor can be designed, implemented, programmed, enhanced and debugged.

 * ModelSim was used for the simulation environment.